 • Under-18s European Cup 2008 – WINNERS

-The open-age competition in Scotland is the Caledonian Brewing Co National League, with clubs based across the length and breadth of the country.
+The open-age competition in Scotland is the National League and Scottish Cup, with clubs based across Scotland.

-The National Youth League runs competitions at both under-15 and under-17 level.
+The National Youth League runs competitions at Under-16 level.

 As a summer sport, these competitions run from April to August and the season culminates in the Grand Final, where the top teams in each league play off to be crowned season champions.